-To promote port-led direct and indirect development and to provide infrastructure to transport goods to and from ports quickly, efficiently and cost-effectively, government of India Ministry of Shipping) launched Sagarmala Project.
+To promote port-led direct and indirect development and to provide infrastructure to transport goods to and from ports quickly, efficiently and cost-effectively, the government of India Ministry of Shipping) launched Sagarmala Project.
 Sagarmala Project is a port-led development programme of Ministry of Shipping.
-It also includes establishment of rail / road linkages with the port terminals, thus providing last mile connectivity to ports, development of linkages with new regions, enhanced multi-modal connectivity including rail, inland water, coastal and road services.
-Union Government had launched Sagarmala Project with a view to achieve the broad objective of promoting port-led economic development in India.
-The ambitious programme seeks to harness vast potential of India’s 7,500 km long coastline, 14,500 km of potentially navigable waterways and strategic location on key international maritime trade routes.
+It also includes the establishment of rail/road linkages with the port terminals, thus providing last mile connectivity to ports, development of linkages with new regions, enhanced multi-modal connectivity including rail, inland water, coastal and road services.
+Union Government had launched Sagarmala Project with a view to achieving the broad objective of promoting port-led economic development in India.
+The ambitious programme seeks to harness the vast potential of India’s 7,500 km long coastline, 14,500 km of potentially navigable waterways and strategic location on key international maritime trade routes.
 It envisages the growth of coastal and inland shipping as a major mode of transport for carriage of goods and people along the coastal and riverine economic centers

 Three Pillars of Sagarmala Project:

 - Supporting and enabling Port-led Development through appropriate policy, institutional interventions, providing for an institutional framework for ensuring inter-agency and Ministries/Departments/States collaboration for integrated development

 - Port Infrastructure Enhancement, including modernization and setting up of new ports

 - Efficient Evacuation to and from hinterland